AdaptivePerf/AdaptivePerf/README.md

 If you get an error message similar to the one in the title, please look at the logs in the temporary directory printed by AdaptivePerf.

 If the logs mention "can't access trace events", permission denied issues, or problems with eBPF, please ensure that the requirements for running AdaptivePerf as non-root are met (see "How to use") or run AdaptivePerf as root.
 If it doesn't work or the logs specify a different problem (or don't say anything), feel free to file an issue on GitHub.

+### One or more expected symbol maps haven't been found
+If you get a warning message as in the title, you can check whether your profiled program can be configured to emit "perf" symbol maps as documented [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/tools/perf/Documentation/jit-interface.txt).

+You should note that the lack of symbol maps **is not an error**, it will just make some symbol names unresolved and point to the name of an expected map file instead.
+This does not cause broken stack traces.

+### No off-CPU information produced at all
+If you don't see any off-CPU information in your profiling results despite expecting one, please make sure that clang is installed in your machine and reinstall AdaptivePerf.
+This will trigger recompiling the patched "perf", which needs clang for building the off-CPU profiling support.

+If this doesn't help, feel free to file an issue on GitHub.